How Many Have Been Cured?

 Berlin patient – The first known case of HIV cure was Timothy Ray Brown, who had been living with HIV for over a decade when he developed acute myeloid leukemia.
 He received chemotherapy, total body irradiation, and two stem cell transplants.
 Each transplant came from the same donor, who had the CCR5 delta32 genetic mutation.
 The case was published in 2009 and was subject to intense scrutiny before scientists agreed he was likely cured.
 Although he remained free of any signs of HIV infection, Timothy passed away in September 2020 following a relapse of his leukemia.

-City of Hope patient – At the AIDS 2022 conference in Montreal in July, researchers reported that a man living with HIV had been treated for acute myeloid leukemia using stem cells from a donor with the CCR5 delta32 genetic mutation, which renders cells almost impervious to HIV infection.
+City of Hope patient – At the AIDS 2022 conference in Montreal in July, researchers reported that a yet-to-be-named man living with HIV had been treated for acute myeloid leukemia using stem cells from a donor with the CCR5 delta32 genetic mutation, which renders cells almost impervious to HIV infection.
 The man had stopped taking antiretroviral therapy (ART) for 14 months with no sign of rebounding HIV.
 He is the oldest person to date to receive a stem cell transplant that appears to have resulted in an HIV cure, and had been living with HIV the longest—since 1988.
+About six months after AIDS 2022 he disclosed his identity—Paul Edmonds—in order to share his personal story.

-Düsseldorf patient – Researchers confirmed in February 2023 that a 53-year-old man in Germany known as the Düsseldorf patient has been cured of HIV.
-Like the London patient, the Düsseldorf patient is a member of amfAR’s ICISTEM cohort of people living with HIV and cancer who received stem cell transplants.
+Düsseldorf patient – Researchers confirmed in February 2023 that a 53-year-old man in Germany referred to as the Düsseldorf patient—now known to be Marc Franke—has been cured of HIV.
+Like the London and Geneva patients, the Düsseldorf patient is a member of amfAR’s ICISTEM cohort of people living with HIV and cancer who received stem cell transplants.
 His acute myeloid leukemia was treated with a CCR5 delta32 stem cell transplant in 2013.
 A few months after the transplant he experienced a relapse of his leukemia, which was treated successfully without additional stem cell transplantation.
 His case was reported at the same conference as the London patient case.
 Despite discontinuing ART in 2018, again under closely monitored conditions, he continues to show no signs of HIV infection.

 London patient – More than 10 years after Timothy Brown’s cure, in 2019 Adam Castillejo was reported likely cured following a CCR5 delta32 stem cell transplant to treat his Hodgkin lymphoma.
 He received a reduced intensity preparatory chemotherapy but no irradiation prior to his transplant.
 He stopped taking ART under close supervision in 2017 and remains HIV-free.